What Exactly is an Anti-Inflammatory Diet?

 Being mindful of the types of fat you eat

 An anti-inflammatory diet is not a high or low fat diet, but a ‘right fat’ diet.
-It favours monounsaturated and omega 3 fatty acids over saturates and omega 6 fats to help drive anti-inflammatory pathways and minimize gut-associated inflammatory responses.
-So ditch the vegetable oils, eat more plant proteins and get serious about extra virgin olive oil and eat those omega 3-rich seeds!
+It favours monounsaturated and omega 3 fatty acids over saturates and omega 6 fats to promote anti-inflammatory pathways and minimize gut-associated inflammatory responses.
+So opt for extra virgin olive oil and avocado oil most often, eat more plant proteins and eat those omega 3-rich seeds like flax, chia and hemp!

 Consuming more anti-inflammatory and antioxidant phytochemicals